Kiaritha/event-app/README.md

 It uses JavaScript, some html and CSS for proper functioning and useability of the application.
 Tools such as State management are used to keep track of bookings.
 I will be using a local storage API for the testing of whether the app \can keep  log of the inputs that are entered.
+ I have utilized tools such as useNavigate to make navigation easier and to create a cleaner code.